Ferohers/OhMyScroll/README.md

 ## Prologue
 `OhMyScroll` brings Firefox-like middle button scroll behavior to Safari pages within Safari's extension limits.
 You will also get a bonus "autoscroll".
 I have a super old lcd screen and I might not picked-up the best colors for light/dark mode.
-Sadly, build scripts somehow fails miserably (do not look at me codex,gemini,qwen all failed to create something nice).
+Sadly, build scripts somehow fails miserably (do not look at me codex,gemini,qwen all failed too).
 Use Xcode and it will work as it should.

 ## Installation / Kurulum